Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 • Go to the panel, shut off circuits and listen for the radio to go off.

 • When it does, the outlet should be dead.
-Double check this with a tester. <Some outlets can have more than one circuit powering them or present in the box!!>.
+Double check this with a tester. <Some outlets can have more than one circuit powering them>.
 Doing it this way, the rest of the power in the house can remain on.

-• A ground must be present to install a grounding outlet.
-If no ground is present in the box, a GFI or a non-grounding type outlet must be installed.
+• A ground must be present to install a grounded outlet.

-• In normal situations, put the whites to the common side and the black wires to the hot side of the new outlet.
-The screws of the outlet will usually be a silver color for the white side and a darker color screws for the black side.
+• Put the whites to the common side and the blacks to the hot side of the new outlet.

 • Replace the outlet and check that all is well with the outlet using a tester.